kaito-nakatani/shraito/_tabs/travel-info.md

     which can be obtained at most 30 days before travel.
     Make sure to **apply using the official Indian Government's website (ending with .in)**, and not a third party, as ads on Google might suggest!
 There are a lot of scam/phishing websites out there.
 Some might work, but you will be overcharged (and give your passport info to a scammer) unless you use the government website.

 - <span class="establishment">Airport</span> Bangalore has one airport (BLR).
-This is most likey where you will be flying to/from.
+This is most likely where you will be flying to/from.
 If plan to travel around India before/after the wedding, you can also use trains and busses.
 To travel to/from the airport you can use Uber/Ola (Ola is a ride hailing app that's like Uber).
 The airport should have signs directing you to where the Uber/Lyft pickup spot is.

 - <span class="establishment">Airport WiFi</span>
 WiFi in Indian airports is a bit annoying: in order to connect to airport wifi, you will need to provide a verification code sent by SMS to a phone number.
 If you don't have a working phone connection in India and need to use the airport WiFi, go to the information desk, or ask the airport staff.